mmartinezraga/HW3/README.md

-One way we can attempt to classify better is by focusing on neighborhood rather than borough.
-In terms of commute and housing cost, neighborhood tend to be more homogenous.
+One way I attempted to classify better was by focusing on neighborhoods rather than boroughs.
+In terms of commute and housing cost, neighborhoods tend to be more homogenous.
 I wanted to keep looking at Queens since they not only have less public commuters and long commute times (relative to all boroughs except SI), but it's the only borough that at the same time had relatively high housing costs.
 This makes me think that neighborhoods in Queens are more unequal.
-This shoud allow us to classify people better.
+This should allow me to classify people better.

 I chose to compare Astoria & LIC and Flushing to show how different two neighborhoods can be within one borough, affecting the accuracy of our borough test.
 Regarding our attributes, Astoria & LIC have shorter commute times to Manhattan, higher valued housing, and due to housing density most likely less cars than any other part of Queens.
 Flushing on the other hands is more in a midpoint in Northern Queens in terms of proximity to Manhattan, and has a lower income level than Astoria as we can see below.